Chilaquiles Verdes Con Huevo

 When I think of the perfect brunch, chilaquiles are at the top of my list.
 We ate them often when we visited Guadalajara, especially Chilaquiles Rojos.
 Both versions (red and green) are delicious!

 Chilaquiles verdes con Huevo, is served with an egg or two on top.
-I prefer a sunny side up egg since the creamy yolk goes prefect on the chilaquiles.
+I prefer a sunny side-up egg since the creamy yolk goes perfectly on the chilaquiles.

 Ingredients

 The ingredients for chilaquiles verdes are simple and can be customized to your preference.
-I’ll also include alternatives for store bought items below.
+Below, I’ll also include alternatives for store-bought items.

 Homemade Tortilla Chips

-If you are in a rush, you can use store bought tortillas chips.
-However, for a more authentic flavor, I recommend making your own tortilla chips.
+If you are in a rush, you can use store-bought tortilla chips.
+However, for a more authentic flavor, I recommend making your own.

-Traditionally, the tortillas are deep fried in oil.
+Traditionally, the tortillas are deep-fried in oil.
 My preferred method is to bake the tortilla chips.
-They turn out just as crispy, use less oil, and it’s easier to clean up.
+They turn out as crispy, use less oil, and are easier to clean up.

 Preheat your oven to 400° F, spray or brush a large baking sheet with oil.
 Stack your tortillas and slice them into 8 triangles.